Picea abies: Cultivation and uses

 The Norway spruce is one of the most widely planted spruces, both in and outside of its native range, and one of the most economically important coniferous species in Europe.
 It is used as an ornamental tree in parks and gardens.
 It is also widely planted for use as a Christmas tree.
-Every Christmas, the Norwegian capital city, Oslo, provides the cities of London (the Trafalgar Square Christmas tree), Edinburgh and Washington, D.C., with a Norway spruce, which is placed at the central most square of each city.
-This is mainly a sign of gratitude for the aid these countries gave during the Second World War.
+Every year the Norwegian capital city, Oslo, provides the cities of London (the Trafalgar Square Christmas tree), Edinburgh and Washington, D.C. with a Norway spruce, which is placed in the central square of each city, mainly in gratitude for the aid these countries gave during the Second World War.

-In North America, Norway spruce is widely planted, specifically in the Northeastern, Pacific Coast, and Rocky Mountain states, as well as in southeastern Canada.
+In North America Norway spruce is widely planted, specifically in the Northeastern, Pacific Coast, and Rocky Mountain states, as well as in southeastern Canada.
 It is naturalised in some parts of North America.
-There are naturalised populations occurring from Connecticut to Michigan, and it is probable that they occur elsewhere.
+Naturalised populations occur from Connecticut to Michigan, and probably elsewhere.
 Norway spruces prefer cool-summer areas and they will grow up to USDA Growing Zone 7, except along the west coast where summers are cool enough even in parts of USDA Growing Zone 10 (Sunset Climate Zones 14-17).

 Seed production begins when the tree is in its fourth decade and total lifespan is up to 300 years in its natural range in Europe.
 Introduced Norway spruces in the British Isles and North America have a much shorter life expectancy.
 As the tree ages, its crown thins out and lower branches die off.

-In the northern US and Canada, Norway spruce is reported as invasive in some locations; however, it does not pose a problem in Zone 6 and up as the seeds have a significantly reduced germination rate in areas with hot, humid summers.
+In the northern US and Canada, Norway spruce is reported as invasive in some locations; however it does not pose a problem in Zone 6 and up as the seeds have a significantly reduced germination rate in areas with hot, humid summers.

-The Norway spruce tolerates acidic soils well, but does not do well on dry or deficient soils.
+The Norway spruce tolerates acidic soils well but does not do well on dry or deficient soils.
 From 1928 until the 1960s it was planted on surface mine spoils in Indiana.